gdbroman/broman.blog/posts/catconsc.md

 >
 > <cite>—Terence McKenna</cite>

-Any technology (in the broader sense of the word) which prioritizes human nature (love, kindness, compassion) and decentralizes decision-making, can help us catalyze consciousness, e.g:
+Health, vitality, and the furtherance of life: this is what we're after.
+There are technologies (in the broader sense of the word) that can promote this—thus catalyzing consciousness, e.g:

-- Blockchain & cryptocurrencies can aid the decentralization of power and foster independent thinking.
+- Blockchain & cryptocurrencies can aid the decentralization of power and thinking.
+  - DAO-cities & communities for natural living (sunlight, fasting, lifting, running, cold exposure, and the like).
 - VR games & media for induced awakening experiences.
 Consciousness tech is basically as old as we are (rituals, mind-altering substances, etc.) but there is likely plenty of unexplored territory using modern hardware and software.
 - Meetups & gatherings of enlightened individuals (good things happen when conscious people get together—if not only to help others on the path).
 - Psychedelics R&D, including funding and legislation.
 - Courses & workshops on meditation, yoga, and similar practices.
 Volunteer or donate to centers.
 Make initiatives at your workplace, university, community, etc.
 - High-quality art & integrous intellectual work: Ideas change the world, and beauty will save it!

-Tools are tools.
-Multiple tools will be required to achieve critical mass for collective awakening.
-And any tool is inherently neutral, so we must come from a place of joy.
+These are tools.
+It is likely that many more will be required for collective awakening.
+And, any tool being inherently neutral, we must come from a place of joy.
 Thankfully, it is already waiting.